IghorOliveira/NumericConversions/README.md

 # NumericConversions
-A bunch fo classes to tackle conversion between counting systems
+A bunch of classes to tackle conversion between counting systems